-The IC has requested a total net capacity of Sectors as measured at the high-side of the main step-transformer(s) and Sectors at the POI.
-The Parties acknowledge that should the Generating Facility exceed these values or has the capability of exceeding these values the IC agrees to: install, own, operate and maintain a control limiting device or, alternatively, limit output by means of configuring the Generating Facility's control system.
+The IC has requested a total net capacity of as measured at the high-side of the main step-transformer(s) and net MW at the POI.
+The Parties acknowledge that should the Generating Facility exceeds these values or is capable of exceeding these values the IC agrees to: install, own, operate and maintain a control limiting device or, alternatively, limit output by means of configuring the Generating Facility's control system.
 This is to ensure the Generating Facility does not exceed the total net capacity at the high-side of the main step-up transformer(s) and POI.